MutterOberin/HandsOnRerunio/readme.md

-## Hands on Rerun
+# Hands on Rerun

-A small collection of tests and examples of a hands on session with rerun.
+A small collection of tests and examples of a hands on session with [Rerun.io](https://rerun.io/).

+## How to get it to work

+1) Install Python 3.8+
+2) Install Rerun via pip3 install rerun-sdk
+3) Execute scripts

+## Examples and TestCases

 ### Example 1: Simple Dots